wars2k/terminalSP/README.md

 `rm` - removes shortcuts from directories and deletes them from local storage.

-`inspect` - displays the link that the shortcut links to
+`inspect` - displays the link that the shortcut links to and the date & time that the shortcut was created